——— Chapter Art (Click to view) ———

 "Don't touch her, bastard!"

 The Sergeant, turned back.
-His eyes cold as his lips curled in as one side of his mouth raised slightly.
-The kind of look you give to a dog that just peed all over your carpet.
+His eyes cold as his lips curled in, one side of his mouth raised slightly.
+The kind of look you give to a dog that just peed over your carpet.

 "I'm sorry.
 I don't think you have room to talk here."

 By the time he looked back, Vera had already slipped out.
-Running before she tripped on herself.
+Running to hide behind the old man.
+At the last stretch, her legs interlocked, tumbling over.

 Just then, as if to answer her wishes, the ship began to tilt.